OSGeo/gdal/doc/source/programs/gdal_raster_clean_collar.rst

 Standard Options
 ----------------

+.. collapse:: Details

     .. include:: gdal_options/co.rst

     .. include:: gdal_options/of_raster_create.rst

     .. include:: gdal_options/overwrite.rst

     .. option:: --update

         If only an input dataset is specified, ask for it to be opened in update mode If an output dataset is specified, ask for it to be opened in update mode (this implies that it already exists).
         Note that updating an existing dataset may lead to file size increase if the dataset is compressed, and/or quality loss if lossy compression is used.

 Examples